Spamagnet/rpi-film-capture/parts/bolex-18-5/README.md

 All the models in this folder are released into the public domain under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
 See the `COPYING.txt` file for the full text of the license.

 ## Camera bracket
+The `arducam-bracket.scad` part is a bracket with has screw holes for the Arducam.
+It has two slots to allow the bracket to bolted directly to the metal plate.
+These slots allow the distance from the camera sensor to the film place to be adjusted.

-The `arducam-bracket.scad` part is designed to be bolted directly to the metal plate.
-It also has a support for a [9-22mm CCTV zoom lens](http://a.co/6X0dezo), in order to prevent the fairly large lens from wobbling or vibrating.
+The `arducam-bracket-zoom-lens-support.scad` part also has a support for a [9-22mm CCTV zoom lens](http://a.co/6X0dezo), in order to prevent the fairly large lens from wobbling or vibrating.
+I'm not using this right now, due to issues with it blocking screw holes and getting in the way of lens adjustments.

 ## Light source holder
 The `led-holder.scad` part is a cylindrical holder for the LED and diffuser that fits inside the projector lens barrel.
 See [part 2 of the build](http://rob.scottclan.cc/2017/07/telecine-project-part-2-camera-and-light/).